Marseille leave it late, Chelsea and Zenit through

 Chelsea manager Andre Villas-Boas said his team's performance was indicative of their recent defensive improvements and the victory was a very good emotional win before next week's Premier League clash with Manchester City.

-"Our defense is not that bad and we have been improving a lot," the Portuguese, who has been under the spotlight after a run of poor results, said.
+"Our defence is not that bad and we have been improving a lot," the Portuguese, who has been under the spotlight after a run of poor results, said.

-"(There has been) a lot of criticism toward our players and I think they gave everybody a slap in the face today."
+"(There has been) a lot of criticism towards our players and I think they gave everybody a slap in the face today."

 Bayer Leverkusen's 1-1 draw at Racing Genk provided an added bonus for Chelsea who go into next week's draw for the last 16 as group winners instead of the Germans, meaning they will avoid the likes of Barcelona, Real Madrid and Bayern Munich.